ker0olos/might-cli/README.md

 [![](./screenshots/4.png)](https://github.com/ItsKerolos/might-cli/raw/master/screenshots/4.png)

-#### run `npx might -h` to see additional information about how to run specific tests and skip the rest, how to update failed tests, and how to control the amount of parallel tests.

 ---

+run `npx might -h` to see additional information about how to run specific tests and skip the rest, how to update failed tests, how to control the amount of parallel tests, and how to get a coverage report.

+#### Notes about code coverage:
+while the feature itself is new and probably have few issues, we use the coverage data returned by chrome, which have issues with things like JSX, so keep in mind that the coverage reports are never 100% accurate.

+the reports themselves we be outputted to `__coverage__`, and can be used with tools like codecov.

+---

-## What can it do?
+## What can I test?

 - Waiting
 - Changing the Viewport